 How do I get a National Insurance number?

 One of the first and most important things you need to do on arrival in the UK for the first time is to obtain a National Insurance number (NINO).
 If you want to work or claim benefits in the UK you must obtain a NINO.

 What is a National Insurance number?

 A NINO ensures that the National Insurance contributions (NIC) or taxes you pay are properly recorded on your account.
 There is more general information about NINOs in the ‘tax basics’ section of this website.

 Having a NINO does not mean that you have the right to work in the UK, so you should expect your employer to carry out checks to ensure that you have the right to work in the UK – indeed, they face sanctions if they do not.

 A NINO beginning with the letters 'TN' is a temporary (TN) NINO – you may have one of these if you have worked in the UK in the past.
 TN numbers are not permitted to be used anymore and will not be accepted by HMRC.

-Expatriate employees (i.e. those seconded into the UK from an overseas employer) may be issued with numbers in the format 67 F5 76 88 to act as a reference and in recognition that they may not be liable to UK National Insurance.
+Expatriate employees (i.e. those seconded into the UK from an overseas employer) may be issued with numbers in the format 67 F5 76 88 to act as a reference for their record with HMRC.

 Where do I get a National Insurance number from?

 In England, Scotland and Wales the Department for Work and Pensions (DWP) issues NINOs.
 For individuals who live in Northern Ireland, the Department for Social Development (DSD) issues them.

 To apply for a NINO in England, Scotland or Wales, you should telephone NINO application service.
 You can find the contact details on GOV.UK.

 If you live in Northern Ireland, you can contact your nearest NINO processing centre: